OfficeDev/Office-Add-in-samples/Samples/outlook-tag-external/README.md

 ## Features

-- Use event-based activation to respond to changes in message recipients during compose mode.
+- Use event-based activation to respond to changes in message recipients during compose mode
-- Update the message subject to indicate there are external recipients.
+- Update the message subject to indicate there are external recipients
-- Add a disclaimer if the message is being sent to external recipients.
+- Add a disclaimer to messages sent to external recipients

 ## Applies to